Moka Miyamoto

-Moka Miyamoto (宮本もか, Miyamoto Moka) (born March 19, 1999) is a Japanese professional wrestler and former karateka signed to Tokyo Joshi Pro-Wrestling (TJPW), where she is a former International Princess Champion.
-She is also known for her work in the Japanese independent scene.
+Moka Miyamoto (宮本もか, Miyamoto Moka) (born March 19, 1999) is a Japanese retired professional wrestler and former karateka who wrestled in Tokyo Joshi Pro-Wrestling (TJPW).
+She was a one-time International Princess Champion.
+She was also known for her work in the Japanese independent scene.
+She retired on December 10, 2025.

 Early life

 Miyamoto is a former Shotokan karateka, sport in which she has obtained one Dan.
 In university, her major was Japanese culture, reason why her ring attire mainly features traditional Japanese costumes.
 She graduated in March 2021.

 Professional wrestling career

-Tokyo Joshi Pro-Wrestling (2020–present)
+Tokyo Joshi Pro-Wrestling (2020–2025)

 Miyamoto made her professional wrestling debut in Tokyo Joshi Pro-Wrestling at TJPW Brand New Wrestling 4 on July 23, 2020, where she teamed up with Suzume in a losing effort against Mirai Maiumi and Sena Shiori in tag team competition.
 During her time in TJPW, Miyamoto challenged for the promotion's titles.
 At TJPW All Rise '23 on October 27, 2023, she teamed up with Juria Nagano to unsuccessfully challenge Free WiFi (Hikari Noa and Nao Kakuta) for the Princess Tag Team Championship.

 During her time in the promotion, she competed in various signature events.
 In the Tokyo Princess Cup, she made her first appearance at the 2021 edition where she fell short to Raku in the first rounds.
 At the 2022 edition of the tournament, she fell short to Pom Harajuku in the first rounds.
 At the 2023 edition, Miyamoto defeated Hyper Misao in the first rounds then fell short to Miyu Yamashita in the second ones.
 At the 2024 edition of the event, she fell short to Mizuki in the first rounds.